I just received this text from a friend in a lot of pain.

 I can't take credit for that observation.
 In fact, it is based on lots of research by a man named Dr. Ross Greene, author of The Explosive Child.
 His approach to helping children, even children with extreme autism, is through a powerful collaborative problem-solving approach.

-I reassured her that she is not alone in this world of parenting children with extreme sensitivities and suggested she check out a FREE Calm the Chaos workshop from Dayna at Lemon Lime Adventures.
+I reassured her that she is not alone in this world of parenting children with extreme sensitivities and suggested she check out the Calm the Chaos workshop from Dayna at Lemon Lime Adventures.
 I took it and it literally transformed my family's life.
 The workshop doesn't start for a few weeks but you can immediately receive strategies that will help you and your child by signing up for the FREE Calming Strategies email series.

 Parenting a child with sensory needs is not an easy road and one that carries a heavy load for parents and teachers.
 If we can remember that we're in it together, we'll be much better off and so will our children.
 More significantly, reminding ourselves again and again that “he would behave if he could”